Lake District Holiday June 2002 - page 3

 |

-Fortunately we brought a bin liner to sit on while eating our lunch
+Fortunately we'd brought a bin liner to sit on while eating our lunch

 which was just as well as we couldn't find anywhere dry to sit.

-We wimped out and cut the Dale Way walk short in the end owing to the
+But we wimped out and cut the Dale Way walk short in the end owing to

-rotten weather, only doing eight miles instead of the full twelve or
+the woeful weather, only doing eight miles instead of the full twelve

-so, longing to get back to the Cumbrian holiday cottage for a nice long
+or so, longing to get back to the Cumbrian holiday cottage for a nice

 |